 A dedicated sustainability advocate, born from necessity after years of experiencing the fast fashion industry as an international model, Courtney Barriger is at the forefront of where art meets the future of design.

 She looked around her and realized there was a better way to make beautiful clothes that respect people and the planet.
 Courtney has been working in sustainability as a lecturer at The University of Georgia and Flagler College, as an artist, a fashion designer and a writer.
 Her work has a mystical edge, and pushes the boundaries between nature, beauty and responsibility, provoking conversation about the socio-political state of the planet.
 She has a rich connection with the natural world, growing up on the beaches in Florida.
-And after years of working in the fashion industry, it has become her calling to use her gifts to protect the environment by creating art that speaks to its preservation.
+And after years of working in the fashion industry first as model, then as a fashion designer, it has become her calling to use her gifts to protect the environment by creating art that speaks to its preservation.

 “Courtney embraces the challenge of exposing the many layers of fast fashion manufacturer’s environmental and ethical impact.
 I find it inspiring how she doesn’t bash the industry but provides and encourages actual action for consumers and designers to make a difference for a better Earth and improved industry.”